wp-plugins/wp-polls/readme.txt

 == Changelog ==

 = Version 2.61 (14-02-2011) =
 * FIXED: XSS Vulnerability.
-Thanks Dion Hulse aka dd32
+Thanks to Swiftwill, Inc for the reort!

 = Version 2.60 (01-12-2009) =
 * NEW: Uses WordPress nonce Throughout